ellsclytn/nofi/README.md

 2. `normal`: e.g. "you got mail"
 3. `critical`: e.g. "your computer is on fire!"

-You can configure `runst` to act differently based on these urgency levels.
+You can configure `nofi` to act differently based on these urgency levels.
 For this, there need to be 3 different sections defined in the configuration file.
 Each of these sections has the following fields:

 ```toml
 [urgency_{level}] # urgency_low, urgency_normal or urgency_critical